What Happened to Icona?

 All it takes is one or two of those to weigh in favor of the purchasers, and the profitability of reselling the land or cancelling a development is suddenly non-existent at the risk of a lawsuit.
 We hope that cancelled condo projects in Vaughan will stop with Icona Condominium.

-So, What Can the Buyers Do to Protect Themselves from This Bulls#!t?
+What Can the Buyers Do to Protect Themselves?

 References: